 Duties of archeologists - what is a normal day like for an archaeologist?

 Archeologists use trowels to carefully move the soil.
 Once an object is found, a brush may be used to remove the dirt.
-Artifacts are then placed into bags and labeled.
+Artefacts are then placed into bags and labelled.
 A screen may be used to separate out small objects such as seeds.
 Archeologists usually work in teams, with each person contributing to the explanation of the findings.

-All archeologists perform their analyses in a lab, sorting, measuring and categorizing their finds.
-Computers are used to analyze the data.
+All archeologists perform their analyses in a lab, sorting, measuring and categorising their finds.
+Computers are used to analyse the data.
 Findings may be compared with findings from another site to see if there are similarities.
 This process of examination is also recorded, sometimes forming the basis of articles for publication in journals.

 Many archeologists work in colleges, conducting research and teaching students, or in museums, where they research and maintain the collections.